 - a) inserting at the beginning of clause (1) the words 'Subject to clause (9) of this Article,'; and - b) inserting immediately after clause (8) a new clause (9) as follows - - '(9.)
-If Parliament exercises its power under clause (1)(a) of Article 69 to create a Public Service Commission, the Public Service Appeals Board shall become defunct, and Parliament shall provide for the appeal of decisions of the Public Service Commission to the District Court or such other subordinate court as it may prescribe.'
+If Parliament exercises its power under clause (1)(a) of Article 69 to create a Public Service Commission, the Public Service Appeals Board shall become defunct, and appeal of decisions of the Public Service Commission shall lie to the Supreme Court until Parliament provides for appeal to such other court as it may prescribe.'